benjymous/annotations/sandman/sandman.15.md

 - #### Panel 3

   What does the skull in the cupped hands mean?
 Above this panel, in the panel of Zelda and Chantal together, there are meant to be two captions.
 The two captions do not appear in the original comic publication, but were replaced in the trade paperback reprint.

-The first reads: With Melmoth we walk the corridors of Otranto
+- #### The first reads:

+  > _With Melmoth we walk the corridors of Otranto_

 - #### The second reads

-  > And Chantal says I'm going to take off my veil Zelda and Oh God I know it's going to be my mom saying Oh God Zee you're sick listen Robert do you know wht I found in her room your daughter's disGUSTing
+  > _And Chantal says I'm going to take off my veil Zelda and Oh God I know it's going to be my mom saying Oh God Zee you're sick listen Robert do you know wht I found in her room your daughter's disGUSTing_

 - #### Panel 4

   I presume that the "Hey, li'l moron" speech is something Zelda's mother abused her with.
 Zelda doesn't speak; perhaps she stutters?

-"Godzilla": Godzilla is the star of a series of giant monster movies made cheaply in Japan.
+  **"Godzilla"**: Godzilla is the star of a series of giant monster movies made cheaply in Japan.
 Probably here, Zelda's mom is teasing her: "Do you believe in God...zilla?" or Zelda's mind is forming unconscious connections: "Do you believe in God?" becomes "Do you believe in Godzilla?"
 It is also possible that "Godzilla" is a cruel twist on the name "Zelda," teasing other children might use.

 - #### Panel 5